 - Finally, click the “Create Account” button and wait for a few seconds to create it.

 If successful, it will appear under the “Account @ Domain” subsection such as “firstname.lastname@example.org”

 This is a clear and simple way to create a fresh email account.

-Note: A number of email accounts you can create will be determined by your hosting provider which can unlimited or limited.
+Note: The number of email accounts you can create will be determined by your hosting provider which can unlimited or limited.